celadari/json-logic-scala/docs/_posts/install.md

   <version>2.0</version>
 </dependency>
 ```
-*Note: Sbt automatically manages scala versions.
-Desired scala version must be specified if using Gradle or Maven.*
+*Note: Sbt automatically manages Scala versions.
+Desired Scala version must be specified if using Gradle or Maven.*